Demystifying the 21st Century Cures Act: Healthcare Provider Obligations and Risks

 There are limited exceptions in situations where a patient may learn of critical test results through an online portal before the clinician has an opportunity to review those results and communicate with the patient.

-Under the Cures Act Rule, there are exceptions about when information can be blocked or hidden from patient access on online portals.
-One exception allows for restricting portal access to a specific entry if they believe the patient may harm another person or themselves due to reading the information or if they need to protect the security of another person’s electronic health information (EHI).
-Detailed information on all exceptions is outlined by the ONC.
+Under the Cures Act Rule, one exception allows for restricting portal access to a specific entry if they believe the patient may harm another person or themselves due to reading the information or if they need to protect the security of another person’s electronic health information (EHI).
 The Final Rule itself only applies to records that exist in electronic form.
 Providers are not under obligation to upload paper files to portals.

 On the positive side of the impact, based on a survey conducted by JAMA Network, seventy-four percent (74%) of clinicians surveyed regarding open notes felt it would lead to better patient care allowing for higher patient engagement and compliance.
 The ability to access private health information “without delay” through electronic health records will also address one of the highest reported complaints of patients according to NCBI — that patients feel they experience a significant delay in gaining access to complete information from providers.